twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **ARGS_ARE_XY_VALUES** (version 3.0 until 6.5) – The checkbox was dropped after version 7.0.

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
-This dialog includes a note to use the Professional Edition (it shows if the program is detected to be running the Home Edition).
+The Proefssional Edition note is shown if the program is detected to be running the Home Edition (in the Professional Edition it is hidden).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

 The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).